Evaluate & Participate

 That year off really helped me reset and find me again.

-Trust isn’t something I just throw around.
-There’s always a vetting period for new people coming into my life, but there's a point when we have to stop evaluating and start participating.
+As someone with Autism, trust and connection are sometimes hard to balance as new people come into my life.
+It can be challenging to wait through a vetting period but there's a point when we have to stop evaluating and start participating.
 Especially if the other person is truly giving you his or her "A" game.